The Aviation Law Review: Egypt

 Aviation-related matters in Egypt are regulated by several general and specific laws, whose application is overseen by a number of authorities, chief among which is the Ministry of Civil Aviation and the Egyptian Civil Aviation Authority (ECAA).
 These authorities play a role in issuing licences and permits for carriers and aviation-related services and ensuring adequate management of airports and air navigation services, either directly or through the government-owned Egyptian Holding Company for Airports and Air Navigation and its subsidiaries.2

 The Egyptian Civil Aviation Law3 is the main legal instrument governing the regulation of aviation in Egypt.
-It incorporates the terms of the major international conventions to which Egypt is a party and provides, whether directly by reference, for a carrier liability regime for international carriage analogous to those stipulated in international treaties.
+It incorporates the terms of the major international conventions to which Egypt is a party and provides, whether or not directly by reference, for a carrier liability regime for international carriage analogous to those stipulated in international treaties.
 Conversely, the Commercial Code4 regulates matters of domestic carriage and creates a liability regime that complements the general terms of the Egyptian Civil Code (ECC), the law of general application.

 Legal framework for liability

-The general liability regime is governed by the ECC, which states in Article 163 that 'Every fault which causes injury to another imposes an obligation to make reparation upon the person by whom it is committed.'
+The general liability regime is governed by the ECC, which states in Article 163 that 'Every fault which causes injury to another imposes an obligation to make reparation upon the person by whom it is committed'.
 Reparation for contractual breaches is limited to direct and foreseeable damages, including lost profit, although for torts, such liability covers direct and unforeseeable damages.
 In the event of fraud (i.e., wilful negligence) and gross negligence in implementing a contract, the rules of tortious liability apply.

 The parties may by contract extend their liability to cover consequential and unforeseeable damages as well as cases of force majeure, and may also limit it by agreement, although such a limitation does not apply in the event of fraud (i.e., wilful breach) or gross negligence.5